HyperNylium/Management_Panel/README.md

 # The functions are saved in a dictionary with the function name as the key and the event id as the value
 # so you can cancel the function by just using the function name as the parameter instead of the event id.
 def schedule_create(widget, ms, func, cancel_after_finished=False, *args, **kwargs):
-    """Schedules a function to run after a given time in milliseconds and saves the event id in a dictionary with the function name as the key""" event_id = widget.after(ms, lambda: func(*args, **kwargs))
+    event_id = widget.after(ms, lambda: func(*args, **kwargs))
     after_events[func.__name__] = event_id
     if cancel_after_finished:
         widget.after(ms, lambda: schedule_cancel(widget, func))
 def schedule_cancel(widget, func):
-    """Cancels a scheduled function and deletes the event id from the dictionary using the function name as the parameter instead of the event id"""
     try:
         event_id = after_events.get(func.__name__)
         if event_id is not None: